 International Student and Scholar Services (ISSS) encourages all international students and scholars to file taxes in compliance with federal and state tax regulations.
-ISSS staff members are unable to give individual tax advice.
+ISSS Advisors are unable to give individual tax advice.
 Only members of the NRA-VITA volunteer tax program who administer the tax workshops and respond to the firstname.lastname@example.org email are able to advise on F-1 and J-1 tax issues.

 - Federal Taxes: April 15, 2015

 - Iowa State Taxes: April 30, 2015

 - Form 8843 only (no income earned): June 15, 2015

 Please note that all non-residents (for tax purposes) who were present in the U.S. in F-1, F-2, J-1, J-2, M-1, or M-2 status during 2014 must file Form 8843, even if they received no income during 2014.
 This form does not require a social security number or ITIN.
 For assistance with filing Form 8843, please plan to attend a VITA workshop.